 Private sector interest in space weather

-With our society becoming ever more technologically advanced and dependant, space weather events are also of concern to more commercial industries.
+Our society becoming ever more technologically advanced and, as a result, vulnerable and dependent on near-Earth space conditions, space weather events are also of concern to an increasing number of commercial industries.
 Private companies, in particular those from the re-insurance, space technology, and energy sectors, have a vital interest in this field.
 Geomagnetic disturbances may disrupt power grids, solar energetic particles may damage space-based instrumentation, and flares can cause radio blackouts (see Figure below).
 Insurance companies have taken a keen interest in flare research, considering satellites they insure could be impacted by solar eruptive events.
-Statistics show that a fraction of insurance claims are already associated with geomagnetic disturbances (Schrijver et al., 2014).
-Lloyds released a ‘360° Risk Insight’ report in 2010, highlighting the increased risk that space weather has been allocated in recent times.
+Statistics show that a fraction of insurance claims are already associated with geomagnetic disturbances.
+Lloyds released a ‘360° Risk Insight’ report in 2010, highlighting the increased risk that adverse space weather shows in recent times.

-Governments and companies have invested considerable effort assessing risks and developing strategies for strengthening vulnerable infrastructures.
+Governments and companies have invested considerable efforts assessing risks and developing strategies for strengthening vulnerable infrastructures.
 This process is ongoing, with each country having their own levels of infrastructure risk.
-The most recent space weather strategies for the US and UK were published in 2015.
-There are efforts to pull together information worldwide, with organisations such as the North Atlantic Treaty Organization, the World Meteorological Organization and the United Nations currently being the main actors (Jonas and McCarron, 2015).
+Recent space weather strategies for the US and UK were published in 2015.
+There are other efforts aiming to put together information worldwide, with organisations such as the North Atlantic Treaty Organization, the World Meteorological Organization and the United Nations currently being the main actors.
 Most operational space weather services are members of the International Space Environment Service, working to provide a consistent message about current space weather conditions across the globe.

 More knowledge is needed

 New technological developments have to take into account space-weather-related hazards.
-At the same time, more knowledge about the drivers of solar activity and the propagation of radiation / material released during a solar event needs to be generated.
-FLARECAST focuses where many solar events start: with a flare.
+At the same time, more knowledge about the drivers of solar activity and the propagation of radiation and particulate released during a solar event needs to be generated.
+FLARECAST focuses on where many solar events start: with a flare.

 The FLARECAST consortium will inform stakeholders from governments and industry on this website and at dedicated workshops, highlighting the results of the FLARECAST research project and its forecasting service.